Parts of Portugal like the Algarve, the Alentejo, and Lisbon are blessed with some of the mildest winters that Europe has to offer. Outside, that is.

 Not sure if a dehumidifier will help?
 You can get a humidity thermometer (or hygrometer) to measure the humidity in your home or simply ask a friend if you can borrow their dehumidifier for a day or two.

-A A good (or electric) blanket
+A good (or electric) blanket

 A good duvet — one capable of keeping you warm in a Portuguese winter — will probably set you back more than €100 at IKEA and, even then, you may still want another big blanket on top.
 An even better option would be to add an electric blanket.
 For couples, there are even electric blankets that have two controls so you can heat each side of the bed according to your own desired temperature.
+Although slightly bulky, you could potentially pack one in your suitcase if you’re visiting Portugal during winter.

 Want to make your bed even warmer?
 Consider putting a warm blanket beneath the sheets or, even better, an electric mattress topper.